ppy/osu-wiki/wiki/Tournaments/MWC/2018/7K/en.md

    - Room settings are osu!, Team-Vs., Win Condition: 'ScoreV2'.
 Room name must be "MWC7K 2018: (TeamRed) vs (TeamBlue)".
    - The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.

-2. Players are free to select up to two warm-up beatmaps.
+2. Each team is free to select up to one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
 All beatmaps must be osu!mania 7K specific beatmaps.
 3. Each captain can ban **one beatmap** to be selected from the pool.
 These beatmaps are not allowed to be picked by any team in the entire match.
 4. Beatmap selection will alternate between each captain selecting a beatmap out of the mappool.
 5. Each captain must use "!roll" once in #multiplayer.